Plastic – what's the problem?

-Sir David Attenborough's Blue Planet II hammered home the tragedy of plastic pollution in our oceans.
-Up to 12m tonnes of plastic ends up in the sea each year; not far off the weight of a million London buses.
-This includes tiny bits of plastic from cosmetics, bathroom products and tyres.
+Blue Planet II highlighted the tragedy of plastic pollution in our oceans.
+Up to 12m tonnes of plastic ends up in the sea each year, including microplastics from cosmetics, bathroom products and tyres.

-Sea creatures can get tangled up in plastic – or mistake it for food.
+Sea creatures can get tangled in plastic or mistake it for food.
 The effects can be fatal.
 Harmful chemicals linked to plastic have been found in species from plankton to dolphins.

 How to avoid plastic